-Renters insurance: Covers your personal property in a rented apartment, condo, or home against unexpected circumstances such as theft, a fire, or sewer backup damage - you receive payment for lost or damaged possessions.
+Renters insurance: Covers your personal property in a rented apartment, condo or home against unexpected circumstances such as theft, a fire or sewer backup damage - and will pay you for lost or damaged possessions.
 It can also help protect you from liability if someone is injured on your property.